Hetherwick Ntaba

 Dr. Hetherwick Ntaba is a Malawian medical doctor and politician, and former Publicity Secretary of the Democratic Progressive Party (DPP).
 Ntaba was Minister of Foreign Affairs from 1993 to 1994.
 Later, he was Secretary-General of the DPP.

+In 2020 there were calls for him to resign his positions.
+One of the suspects accused of killing an albino man had alleged that he and over a dozen others had killed the man under orders from Ntaba, Ntaba refused, noting that this was a baseless accusation with no supporting evidence.